pydio/pydio-doc-admin-guide/1_quick_start/7_troubleshooting.md

  [0002] Could not ensure that signing keys for "hydra.openid.id-token" exists.
 This can happen if you forget to run "hydra migrate sql", set the wrong "secrets.system" or forget to set "secrets.system" entirely.  error="cipher: message authentication failed"
 ```

-It usually means you have performed another install without correctly cleaning the DB.
+It usually means you have performed a new install on top of a former install without correctly cleaning (a.k.a dropping) the DB.

 ### Unable to log in